Frequency Range 3 for ISAC in 6G: Potentials and Challenges: Candidate technologies for 6G ISAC in FR3

 \subsection{Challenges of Implementing ISAC with ELAAs in FR3}

 Current MIMO systems for communication and radar services are based on two exclusive assumptions: \begin{enumerate} \item [i.] all UEs and radar targets are located in the \textit{far-field} of the antenna array, and \item [ii.] the channels exhibit wide-sense stationary (WSS) properties in the spatial domain. \end{enumerate} Thus, existing designs assume that channel models with locally planar wavefronts over the antenna array are valid, and that the entire channel is visible to all UEs/targets.
-The accuracy of these classical far-field channel models has been thoroughly verified for the FR1 band through both channel measurement campaigns~\cite{Gao2015} and theoretical limits~\cite{Massive_MIMO_BOOK_2016}.
+The accuracy of these classical far-field channel models has been thoroughly verified for the FR1 band through both channel measurement campaigns and theoretical limits~\cite{Gao2015}.

 For all practical transmission distances in the FR1 band, it is guaranteed that almost all UEs/targets will be located in the far field of the antenna array.
 This is because the \textit{Fraunhofer array distance} ($d_{\mathrm{FA}}$), which demarcates the boundary between the radiative \textit{near-field} and \textit{far-field} regions of an antenna array, is on the order of a few meters.
-This follows from the expression $d_{\mathrm{FA}} = 2Nd_a^2/\lambda$~\cite{Ramezani2024}, where $d_a$ is the largest dimension of an antenna element, $N$ is the number of antennas in a planar array, and $\lambda$ is the operating wavelength.
+This follows from the expression $d_{\mathrm{FA}} = 2Nd_a^2/\lambda$~\cite{Ramezani2024}, where $d_a$ is the largest dimension (diagonal) of an antenna element, $N$ is the number of antennas in a planar array, and $\lambda$ is the operating wavelength.

-The adoption of far-field channel assumptions for MIMO system designs is therefore well justified for 5G in the FR1 band, as the underlying antenna arrays are electrically small (i.e., their dimensions are small relative to $\lambda$).
-However, the same cannot be stated for 6G systems operating in the FR3 band, due to fundamental changes in antenna array design and propagation characteristics.
+The adoption of far-field channel assumptions for MIMO system designs is, therefore, well justified for 5G in the FR1 band, as the underlying antenna arrays are \textit{electrically} small (i.e., their dimensions are small relative to $\lambda$).
+However, in general, the same cannot be stated for 6G systems operating in the FR3 band due to fundamental changes in antenna array design and propagation characteristics.
+The existing far-field models are valid for the FR3 band only when the UEs or targets lie beyond the Fraunhofer distance.